obsoletenerd/amateur-engineering/amateurengineering.com/content/AmateurEngineering.com/2025-01-01 What is Amateur Engineering.md

 Title: "What is Amateur Engineering?"
 Date: 2025-01-01 13:37
 Modified: 2025-01-01 13:37
-Summary: This article explains the goals behind AmateurEngineering.com, and what we mean when we refer to Amateur Engineering as a phrase.
+Summary: Amateur Engineering is the act of building stuff for the sake of building stuff, rather than because you were paid to do it for someone else.
+Putting as much effort and skill as you can into making a project for no other reason than to see it made.
+This article explains the goals behind AmateurEngineering.com, and more about what we mean when we refer to Amateur Engineering as a phrase.
-Category: [amateurengineering]
+Category: AmateurEngineering
-Tags: [random]
+Tags: Random
 Status: published
 ---